7/31/2024 Concluding July (link to here)

 Around 9 AM we caught up to several fishing boats trailing large loose flocks of seabirds, mostly shearwaters but also albatrosses, gulls and jaegers.
 Westport Seabirds did a separate checklist for the next three hours and 18 miles covering the area north of Grays Canyon L+ near the edge of the continental shelf.
 As noted in the checklist comments,

 The birds were excellent too.
 Along with the Black-footed Albatrosses were several less common Laysans, a beautiful bird.
-We saw numerous Sabine's Gulls and Cassin's Auklets, both expected, and Arctic Terns as well, which we do not get on every trip.
+We saw numerous Sabine's Gulls and Cassin's Auklets, both expected, and Arctic Terns as well, which we've seen on very few trips.
 Among the flocks of Red-necked Phalaropes were a few Red Phalaropes, another bird we needed but were not counting on.
 Bill pointed out another hoped-for bird, a Short-tailed Shearwater, in the swirling groups of Pink-footed Shearwaters.
 By 11 AM we'd also had good looks at a couple of South Polar Skuas, several Long-tailed Jaegers and at least one Parasitic Jaeger which, together with the Pomarine we'd seen earlier, gave us a "Skua Slam" - sightings of all four Washington members of the jaeger family.
 That has only happened on about one trip in three over the past four years.

 Laysan Albatross, Westport offshore